 1. All injuries, however slight, should be reported to the coach who will then contact the Athletic Trainer of that sport immediately.
 An accident report should be completed and given to the school nurse within 24 hours.
 The coach is responsible for submitting the accident report to the Athletic Director.

-2. The athlete is responsible for all equipment and uniforms assigned to him or her.
+- 2. The athlete is responsible for all equipment and uniforms assigned to him or her.
 They will be expected to pay in full for any lost or damaged items.
 All equipment (including uniforms) must be returned directly at the end of each sport's season.
-Failure to accomplish this within one week of the final contest may result in no letter award and will cause the student to be ineligible to participate in the next sports season.
-3. Athletes are expected to follow all curfews.
-4. Athletes are expected to complete the season with their team.
-5. Students will have to obtain permission from both of the head coaches and Athletic Director in order to change teams or sports during the season.
-6. Priority must be given at all times to the high school team, its practices, and its contests unless a waiver has been granted by the Principal and Athletic Director.
+Failure to accomplish this within one week of the final contest may result in no letter award and will cause the student to be ineligible to participate in the next sports season. - 3.
+Athletes are expected to follow all curfews. - 4.
+Athletes are expected to complete the season with their team. - 5.
+Students will have to obtain permission from both of the head coaches and Athletic Director in order to change teams or sports during the season. - 6.
+Priority must be given at all times to the high school team, its practices, and its contests unless a waiver has been granted by the Principal and Athletic Director. - 7.
+A student can join a team after tryouts only if no cuts were made and he or she joins prior to the first regular season event.